Wieliczka Salt Mine

 Plan your visitView all tours "Plan your visit"

-Descend 135 meters underground to admire a hidden treasure inscribed on the UNESCO World Heritage List.
+Book a guided tour and descend 135 meters underground to admire a hidden treasure inscribed on the UNESCO World Heritage List.
 Marvel at an underground temple, lake, ballroom, and more.
 Take a guided tour of the Wilieczka Salt Mine.

 Tickets to the "Wieliczka" Salt Mine without queuing – the offer includes a tour of the mine with a professional guide.
 Enjoy the tour without having to wait in a queue at the ticket office and worrying about ticket availability.